denics/osm/README.md

-# osm
+# OpenStreetMap scripts
-Various OSM scripts
+A collection of various script I used to generate my maps